joao-parana/spark-on-centos/README.md

 This program just counts the number of lines containing ‘a’ and the number containing ‘b’ in a text file.
-Note that you’ll need to replace /usr/local/spark with the location where Spark is installed (if you will) run this code in another environment.
+Note that you’ll need to replace /usr/local/spark with the location where Spark is installed (if you will run this code in another environment).

 As with the Scala example, we initialize a SparkContext, though we use the special JavaSparkContext class to get a Java-friendly one.

 We also create **RDDs** (represented by JavaRDD) and run transformations on them.
 Finally, we pass functions to Spark by creating classes that extend spark.api.java.function.Function.
 The Spark programming guide describes these differences in more detail.